abap2UI5/docs/docs/development/model.md

   ENDMETHOD.
 ENDCLASS.
 ```
-This method also works for tables, trees, and other complex data structures.
+This method works with tables, trees, and other complex data structures.
 For more details, refer to the samples repository and explore the table or tree samples.

 #### Two-Way Binding
-If the user should be able to modify data, enable two-way binding to update data in the ABAP backend.
-Use the `client->_bind_edit` method so that after an event, the framework will synchronize the data with your ABAP class.
+If the user should be able to modify data, enable two-way binding to update the data in the ABAP backend.
+Use the `client->_bind_edit` method so that, after an event, the framework will synchronize the data with your ABAP class:

 ```abap
 CLASS z2ui5_cl_app_hello_world DEFINITION PUBLIC.